AkashBadhe/Multivision/readme.txt

 nodemon server.js
 you will mongo db for this // on server.
-This is mean stack application. lests add some code // this is on local file system.
+This is mean stack application. lets add some code // this is on local file system.